PKU-ML/Diffusion-PID-Protection/README.md

 ```

 ### Evaluation
-Implementation of the
+Implementation of the metrics used in the paper can be found in ```evaluate.py```.
 ```sh
   sh evaluate.sh
 ```

 ### Contact Us
 Want to have a discussion with the authors?
-Please open a issue or send emails to charles_li@stu.pku.edu.cn
+Please open issues or send emails to charles_li@stu.pku.edu.cn

 ### Citation
 ```